Sonalilipsa17375/Sonalilipsa17375/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...email - sonalipatra20.11.2003@gmail.com |
 - 😄 Pronouns: ...She/Her
 - ⚡ Fun fact: ...
-I can code all day, but my one weakness is a plate of freshly baked cookies and some corn!
+I sleep more than cats!!!